Get started with coupons: 6 steps to build a strong foundation for your promotional strategy

 Step five: Decide where to distribute the coupon.

 It’s important to send the coupon to the right customer at the right time and also through the right channel.
-There are variety of channels you can distribute your coupons on like social media, Influencers, Coupon sites, affiliate partners you work with or email list.
+There is a variety of channels you can distribute your coupons on like social media, Influencers, Coupon sites, affiliate partners you work with, or email lists.

-A study held in UK and USA, respondents said that the top four channels they prefer to receive coupons on are; Email, websites, text/SMS and mobile wallet.
+In a study held in UK and USA, respondents said that the top four channels they prefer to receive coupons on are; Email, websites, text/SMS, and mobile wallet.

 However, if you choose to send a generic coupon like on social media, for instance, you need to distribute it with unique codes in order to protect it from being abused.

 Copyrights: UrbanAirship.
 Number of responders=2000, Millennials (18-34), Generation X (35-54), Baby Boomers (55+).

 Step six: Limit the time of promotion to your business goals.

 Coupons can be used as a call to action by adding an expiration date.
 Whenever possible tell your shoppers when the promotion will end, this way you will be limiting their cogitation time and giving a clear timeline for deciding to buy.
 FOMO or “fear of missing out”- The fear that others are having a much better time or having more rewarding experiences than they do- can be applied here.
 Ignite the fire under your shoppers by putting a countdown timer to show them how long they have until they miss out on the deal or showing the number of sold and remaining items in stock.
 A very important step here is to push reminding notifications to redeem the coupon.
-As according to Urban Airship - 48% of customers let coupons for products they're interested in to go unused or expire because they forget about them.
+According to Urban Airship - 48% of customers let coupons for products they're interested in to go unused or expire because they forget about them.
 Therefore, it's crucial to send timely reminders of coupon expiration through emails or delivered to their lock screens using a wallet pass is very critical for coupon redemption.